nyusterndatabootcamp/book/installing-python.md

 ## Coding environments

 Coding environments are pieces of software we use to write and run code.
 The best ones make coding easy, even pleasurable, strange as that might sound.
 We'll focus on **Jupyter**.
 We will access this through either the command prompt (Windows) or terminal (Mac) which can be opened as described above.
 In the steps that follow I will refer to "terminal" -- This is what it is called on a Mac, but, if you are on a Windows machine, please just replace the word terminal with the word command prompt everywhere in this section.

 If you still have a terminal open, great.
 If not, please open a new one (described in Step 3 above)

 **Jupyter.**  Jupyter is a graphical environment, which we use to create and run **Jupyter notebooks**.
 These notebooks combine code, output, words, and graphics.
 It's a convenient format for presenting our work to others and can be used as a project report.
-We'll use IPython notebooks in class in a few weeks.
-In the meantime, here are [two](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/notebooks/bootcamp_examples.ipynb) [examples](http://nbviewer.jupyter.org/url/norvig.com/ipython/How%20to%20Do%20Things%20with%20Words.ipynb).

 To create or run a Jupyter notebook from the terminal, simply type `jupyter notebook` into the terminal and hit enter.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
 In the browser tab, you'll see something like this: